Tyler-Csurilla/Tyler-Csurilla/README.md

 ---
 ##  About

 Writing code is my profession and my primary hobby.
-I enjoy routinely working with front-end and back-end code to build things I'm proud of.
+I enjoy working with front-end and back-end code to build things I'm proud of.

 ### Languages I prefer: